Saint John's Cavalier: Embassy

 In 1967, the Government of Malta leased the cavalier to the Sovereign Military Order of Malta, the successor of the Order of St. John, for 99 years.
 The SMOM established its embassy in Malta there, and it was restored under the direction of ambassador Dino Marrajeni, and the Maltese engineer Roger de Giorgio, an expert on restoration of historical buildings.
 Within two years restoration was complete, and while modern alterations were made, care was taken to preserve all the original features of the building.
 An unobtrusive penthouse was built on the cavalier's roof as the residence of the Head of the Mission, and from it one can see an excellent view of the city below as well as the surrounding towns and villages.

-The incumbent ambassador is HE Ing.
-Umberto Di Capua.
+Since 2017 the incumbent Ambassador is HE Prince Augusto Ruffo di Calabria.

 The cavalier is scheduled as a Grade 1 national monument, and it is also listed on the National Inventory of the Cultural Property of the Maltese Islands.

+List of representatives

 Architecture

 St. John's Cavalier is a large casemated artillery platform having a pentagonal plan.
 The structure was not designed with aesthetics in mind, highlighting its purely utilitarian military function.
 Despite the impression of size given by the external aspect of the building, half of the structure was filled with compressed earth and the rest consisted of series of sparse chambers and a ramp by which cannons could reach the roof.

 The cavalier occupies the rear face of St. John's Bastion, and it was meant to be able to fire over the bastion's main parapet, without interfering with its fire.
 Its terrace contains a gunpowder magazine.

 A number of warehouses were grafted on the cavalier in the 17th century, but these were demolished in the 1950s.